slingr-stack/slingr-docs/content/en/dev-reference/queries/aggregate-queries.md

 restApi="{\"group\": {\"by\": \"company\", \"skills\": \"max(numberOfSkills)\"}}"
 >}}

 **min(field)**

-It will select the minimum value from all records record as the value of the output.
+This operation selects the minimum value from all records as the value of the output.

 {{< query_sample
-id="98wiueqaiudgasdasd"
+id="18"
 description="finds the minimum number of skills per company for one contact" entity="contacts" jsQueryMap="{group: {by: 'company', skills: 'min(numberOfSkills)'}}" jsQueryBuilder="query.group().by('company').accumulate('skills').min('numberOfSkills');" restApi="{\"group\": {\"by\": \"company\", \"skills\": \"min(numberOfSkills)\"}}"
 >}}

-## Limitations
+## **Limitations**

-Aggregated queries work well for small and moderated data sets.
-If you need to perform analysis over big data sets we recommend moving that information to other services especifically designed with that purpose in mind like Google Big Query or Amazon Redshift.
+These aggregation operations allow you to perform various calculations and data manipulations in your aggregated queries.
+However, it's essential to keep in mind that aggregated queries work well for small to moderate-sized datasets.
+If you need to analyze large datasets, it's recommended to use dedicated data analysis tools and services like Google BigQuery or Amazon Redshift.